 As a CEO, your personal brand is a critical face of your company.
 But when a transition of leadership is in the works, the CEO cannot be the only personal brand aligned with the company brand.
+At Brand Mirror we offer exceptional personal branding services in Washington D.C. that will help you to be more successful in your career.
 As a part of succession planning, here are some key steps to take to promote the personal brand of the next leadership.

 - Identify Your Next Set of Key Leaders